2710 Monitoring Visits and Contacts

 • the impact of the recipient’s environmental circumstances.

-If a home visit is required, inform recipients in advance by phone or in writing, using Form 2068, Application, Redetermination, or Monitoring for Community Care Services, unless there is indication of abuse, neglect or fraud.
+If a home visit is required, inform recipients in advance by phone or in writing.
+Use Form 2068, Application, Redetermination, or Monitoring for Community Care Services, unless there is an indication of abuse, neglect or fraud.

 Related Policy